codacy/codacy-clang-tidy/docs/description/google-objc-global-variable-declaration.md

 =======================================

-Finds global variable declarations in Objective-C files that do not follow the pattern of variable names in Google’s Objective-C Style Guide.
+Finds global variable declarations in Objective-C files that do not follow the pattern of variable names in Google's Objective-C Style Guide.

 The corresponding style guide rule: